Valuing a Machine Shop

 Disclaimer: These multiples are for educational purposes only.
 As such, the information provided does not constitute valuation advice.
 These multiples do not represent the valuation opinion of Peak Business Valuation or its valuation professionals.
 Instead, seek the guidance and advice of a qualified business valuation professional about any matter in this article.

-The first step to increase the value of a machine shop is to understand its value.
+The first step to increasing the value of a machine shop is to understand its value.
 Understanding the fair market value of a machine shop is helpful whether you are buying, selling, or growing a machine shop.
 The most accurate multiples to value a machine shop are cash flow multiples, SDE and EBITDA.
 The SDE and EBITDA multiples are a measure of a company’s financial performance.
 As such, cash flow multiples are generally a better indication of value over a revenue multiple.
+For more information see Valuation Multiples for a Machine Shop.
 Here are a few ideas to help increase a machine shop’s value.
 If you are searching for a more extensive valuation, schedule a free consultation with Peak Business Valuation, business appraiser Ohio.
 We can help you!

 Key Success Factors in the Machine Shop industry